nfogh/vscode-private-extension-manager/extension/README.md

 **Private Extensions: Configure Workspace Registries** commands to open this file, creating it from a template if it does not already exist.

-The file has the following structure:
+The file has the following structure (for an npm registry):

 ```JSON
 {